If you’ve been following crypto

 Merging of Traditional Finance and Crypto

-Despite hitting over $1.5 trillion in market cap, the crypto market is still minuscule compared to the tens of trillions sitting in large traditional hedge funds, mutual funds, insurance firms and other institutions.
+Despite hitting over $2 trillion in market cap last year (then losing more than 50% of it in 2022), the crypto market is still minuscule compared to the tens of trillions sitting in large traditional hedge funds, mutual funds, insurance firms and other institutions.
+For example, the world’s biggest investment fund, BlackRock, which made waves after integrating Coinbase’s services into its Aladdin platform

 Crypto ETFs could potentially close the gap between the crypto economy and the rest of the world's economies.
 And broader market participation is likely to have a positive impact on the valuations of not only Bitcoin, but also the rest of the cryptocurrencies.